gmnpjpn/ProyectoLab_IPO1/README.md

 * Benedicto Tapetado

 ## License
-This project is licensed under the [LICENSE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details